 Why Everyone Should Go To Fraser Island

-It's all of the best parts of Australian nature: wild, remote and exceptionally beautiful.
+It's all of the best parts of Australian nature.

-Some forms of transport I’d prefer to a very small plane: a unicycle, a reindeer sled, an Uber driver with a 3.1 rating.
+Some forms of transport I’d prefer to a very small include but are not limited to: a unicycle, a reindeer sled, an Uber driver with a 3.1 rating.

-While it’s popular on the international backpacker circuit and with families, and it was recently named Australia’s cheapest beachside destination, Fraser Island is hardly a go-to for young Australians.
-It’s a shame, as the island – known as ‘K’gari’, or ‘Paradise’, to the traditional owners of the land the Butchella people – is everything that’s great about Australian nature.
+While it’s popular on the international backpacker circuit and with families, and was recently named Australia’s cheapest beachside destination, Fraser Island is hardly a go-to for young Australians.
+It’s a shame, as the island – known as ‘K’gari’, or ‘Paradise’ to the traditional owners of the land, the Butchella people – is everything that’s great about Australian nature.
 It’s wild, remote and exceptionally beautiful, with criss-crossed sand tracks linking its dozens of freshwater lakes and rainforests.